Zunawe/web-boilerplate/README.md

 ├── client/
 │   ├── css/                      All styles go here, not in the components │   ├── js/
-│   │   ├── actions/              Actions used to indicate state changes in the app │   │   ├── components/           Reusable components
+│   │   ├── components/           Reusable components
-│   │   ├── context/              Context providers separated by purpose and combined into a master provider │   │   ├── reducers/             Reducers to modify context based on actions │   │   ├── App.tsx               The React component rendered to the root │   │   └── index.tsx             Attaches context provider to app and renders to DOM │   ├── public/                   Public resources
+│   │   ├── context/              Context providers separated by purpose and combined into a master provider │   │   │   ├── actions/          Actions used to indicate state changes in the app │   │   │   │   └── Action.ts     A class definition of an Action which actions should extend (for type safety) │   │   │   ├── middlewares/      Dispatch middlewares for handling actions before the reducer │   │   │   └── reducers/         Reducers to modify context based on actions │   │   ├── hooks/                Any custom React hooks you want to use │   │   ├── lib/                  Code not directly related to rendering that must be executed on the client │   │   ├── types/                Type definitions for the client │   │   ├── App.tsx               The React component rendered to the root │   │   └── index.tsx             Attaches context provider to app and renders to DOM │   ├── public/                   Public resources